atcs-wang/inventory-webapp-02-app-server-basics/README.md

 ```
 entry point: (index.js)
 ```

-Enter `app.js`.
+Instead, enter `app.js`.
 (You can do another filename or change this later if you want)

 Once the prompts are finished, note the contents of the `package.json` file.

 > **What is the `package.json` file for?**
-`package.json` functions a bit like a settings/configuration file for your whole project.
-Its most important function is keeping track of the package dependencies of your project, and is important going forward.
+> `package.json` functions a bit like a settings/configuration file for your whole project.
+Its primary function is keeping track of the package dependencies of your project, and is important going forward.

 Now we can install the `express` package with `npm install`, like this:
 ```